Skip to content

 How to make a Baltic Sea Commitment?

 To accept the Baltic Sea Challenge, we ask you to make your own plan of actions for the benefit of the Baltic Sea.
 There can be one or more actions, from a single event to an entire program of actions.
-Several of our members have implemented the Baltic Sea Challenge, for example by organizing Balti Sea- themed events for their staff, participating in a nature conservation project or critically examining their own activities to identify place where changes could be made towards more Baltic Sea-friendly activities.
+Several of our members have implemented the Baltic Sea Challenge for example by organizing Baltic Sea themed events for their staff, participating in a nature conservation project or critically examining their own activities to identify places where changes could be made towards more Baltic Sea-friendly activities.
 The organization can, for example, calculate its own carbon or water footprint, reduce its chemical load, collect garbage from its surroundings or watch movies about the sea together.
 Only imagination is the limit in the Baltic Sea challenge!
-See tips for action below.
+See tips for actions below.

 For companies and associations